nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.5.2 Input food intake (For existing food items)

-Records a food intake for the given date using an existing food item.
-The nutrient values will be retrieved from the corresponding food item stored in the application.
+Record your food intake for the specified date using an existing food from your food list.
+Now you can save time having to re-enter your favourite food!

 **Command Format:** `food_intake_add d/DATE(in d MMM yyyy format) n/FOOD_NAME`